flanksource/canary-checker/README.md

 - `.results`: rows returned by the query

-### Mssql - Query a Mssql DB using SQL
+### MS SQL: Query an MS SQL DB using SQL

-This check will try to connect to a specified Mssql database, run a query against it and verify the results.
+This check will try to connect to a specified MS SQL database, run a query against it and verify the results.

 ```yaml
 mssql: